Malinchristina/p1breathbodyspirit/README.md

 * Stray end tag on contact page.
 Fixed by deleting it.
 * The frameborder attribute on the iframe element is obsolete.
 Fixed by deleting it in html.
 * Element caption not allowed as child of element table in this context.
 * Element div not allowed as child of element ul in this context.
+Relates to footer.
+Fixed.

 ### Deployment